 How Coremark Improves on Dhrystone

 Like Dhrystone, CoreMark is small, portable, easy to understand, free, and displays a single number benchmark score.
 Unlike Dhrystone, CoreMark has specific run and reporting rules, and was designed to avoid problematic aspects of Dhrystone.
-For example, major portions of Dhrystone actually expose the compiler’s ability to optimize the workload rather than the capabilities of a CPU.
+For example, major portions of Dhrystone actually expose the compiler’s ability to optimize the workload rather than the capabilities of an MCU or CPU.
 Dhrystone is thus more revealing as a compiler benchmark than as a hardware benchmark.
 Likewise, library calls are made within the timed portion of Dhrystone.
 Typically, those library calls consume the majority of the time consumed by the benchmark.
 Since the library code is not part of the benchmark, it is difficult to compare results if different libraries are used.
 Finally, guidelines exist on how to run Dhrystone, but since results are not certified or verified, they are not enforced.
 There is no standardization on how Dhrystone results should be reported, with various formats in use (DMIPS, Dhrystones per second, DMIPS/MHz)

 Coremark Benchmark Score Reports